VeselinovStf/MongoDB-for-.NET-Developers/README.md

 - Learn the essentials of ASP.NET application development with MongoDB.

 ### Projects
-- Basics - "Using MongoDB with ASP.NET MVC" Pluralsight cours project
+- Basics - "Using MongoDB with ASP.NET MVC" Pluralsight cours project - UsingMongoDBWithCoreMVC.sln